albertosgz/kooomo-code-challenge/README.md

 - Root Password: password

 The previous data is available on `.env` file.
+If you want to change some parameter or database schema name, change it in the`.env` file as well.

 Once the schema is created, open another terminal, and run next command to migrate the database:
 Once the schema is created run next command to migrate the database: